We earn a commission if you make a purchase, at no additional cost to you.

 His track, Why Georgia, fits this description with greater complexity than most songs on this list.

-So while this is may not be one of the better modern acoustic guitar songs to learn for a beginner, it is great for intermediate and advanced players.
+So while this may not be one of the better modern acoustic guitar songs to learn for a beginner, it is great for intermediate and advanced players.

-Why Georgia is in the key of G and features some unique chords including C6/9, Em7, D/F#, G, Cadd9, A7sus, and more.
+Why Georgia is in the key of G and features some unique chords, including C6/9, Em7, D/F#, G, Cadd9, A7sus, and more.

 Check out the instruction video above for more details on how to learn this track.